TooSquishie/sanfrancisco-DerekH/README.md

 ### Results

 Screenshots from the correlation process are included in the screenshots folder.
-The map was an semi-efficient interactive tool to discover and correlations.
-At first I thought to notice some correlations but then I looked at the road on Google Maps 3D and saw that it might be to the road features as I kind of thought.
+The map was a semi-efficient interactive tool to discover any correlations.
+At first I thoughtI noticed some correlations, but then I looked at the road on Google Maps 3D and saw that it might be contributed to the road features as I kind of thought.
 Then, the correlation heat map along with the scatter plot showed there there is little to <b>no</b> correlation with people speeding to the nearby trees along the road.
-I partially expected this, but also thought there might be at least a lot.
-The correlation with the speed data to the nearby trees averaged -0.115, or little to no correlation as the value is closer to 0.
+I partially expected this, but also thought there might be at least some correlatin.
+The correlation with the speed data to the nearby trees averaged -0.115; little to no correlation as the value is closer to 0.

 The Clement Street picture truly shoes that trees have no correlation to slowing people down!
 83% drove over the limit but there are a lot of trees.